danielbodnar/awesome-stars/BY-LANG.md

 ## Groovy

+- [bmustiata/jenny](https://github.com/bmustiata/jenny) - Command line Jenkinsfile runner written in groovy.
+Does not need a Jenkins installation to run the Jenkinsfile.
 - [siministry/jenkins-pipeline](https://github.com/siministry/jenkins-pipeline) - A set of useful Jenkins Pipeline methods implemented by some example flows.
 - [ruben-nieva/jenkins-pipeline](https://github.com/ruben-nieva/jenkins-pipeline) - A set of useful Jenkins Pipeline methods implemented by some example flows.
 - [UrbanCode/Plugin-Template-UCD](https://github.com/UrbanCode/Plugin-Template-UCD) - The UrbanCode Plugin Template project is a sample project that can be forked and used as a base for all community plugins.